lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@script`
 There are several ways to check for interactions.
 The first, and often the most effective, is to visualize the data.
 More formal methods include doing stratified analyses, which is literally splitting the dataset up by a group such as sex.
-You can also directly model interactions directly by including interaction terms in your analyses.
+You can also directly model interactions by including interaction terms in your analyses.

 ---